Tom Selleck: Political views

-Selleck has been a member of the board of directors of the National Rifle Association and served as a spokesman for the organization.
+Selleck has been a member of the board of directors of the National Rifle Association (NRA) and served as a spokesman for the organization.
 He resigned from the board on September 18, 2018, though he remained a member of the organization.
 After his close friend Charlton Heston stepped down from his role as an NRA spokesman in 2003, Selleck succeeded him.
 In 2002, Selleck donated the rifle he used in Quigley Down Under (a custom 13-pound [6 kg], single-shot, 1874 Sharps Rifle, with a 34-inch [86-cm] barrel), along with six other firearms from his other films, to the NRA.
 The firearms are part of the NRA's exhibit "Real Guns of Reel Heroes" at the National Firearms Museum in Fairfax, Virginia.

 To promote his film The Love Letter, Selleck was invited to be on The Rosie O'Donnell Show on May 19, 1999.
 During the appearance, O'Donnell questioned Selleck about his support of gun ownership and an ad in which he appeared supporting the NRA.
-At the end of the interview, Selleck stated, "It's your show, and you can talk about it after I leave."
-Selleck later confided to Shaun Robinson that he forgives O'Donnell, stating "I still like Rosie.
+At the end of the interview, Selleck stated, "It's your show and you can talk about it after I leave."
+Selleck later confided to Shaun Robinson: "I still like Rosie.
 I think she needs to take a deep breath and stop thinking everybody who disagrees with her is evil."
+In 2000, Selleck stated he has always been interested in politics as he finds it "fascinating".

 For a number of years, Selleck appeared in television advertising for National Review.
 He also subscribes to The New Republic.
-Selleck describes himself as "a registered independent with a lot of libertarian leanings."
+Selleck describes himself as "a registered independent with a lot of libertarian leanings".

 In the 2016 presidential election, Selleck did not support either Hillary Clinton or Donald Trump, instead writing in former Dallas Police Department Chief David Brown, saying that he was deeply touched by the grace and leadership Brown showed through the 2016 Dallas police shooting.

+Blue Bloods co-star Abigail Hawk said Selleck often keeps his opinions to himself, but tries to form his views by reading news sources from across the opinion spectrum and likes to focus on the facts of a situation.
+"He always took the most left-wing news source, and then a right-wing news source, and read them both, researched the entire spectrum, and then made his decision based on all of that information," Hawk said.